 6. The Mouse and the Motorcycle by Beverly Cleary

-When a young boy and his family checks into a hotel, the first thing Ralph the Mouse notices is the boy’s red toy motorcycle.
-Ralph is determined to ride the motorcycle, and when he does, things don’t go as smoothly as he had hoped.
-Beverly Cleary has so many good books to read aloud, you can’t go wrong with any of them.
+When a young boy and his family check into a hotel, the first thing Ralph the Mouse notices is the boy’s red toy motorcycle.
+Ralph is determined to ride the motorcycle, and when he does, things don’t go as smoothly as planned.
+Beverly Cleary has so many good books to read on a road trip, you can’t go wrong with any of them.